Further reading

 - Solo trip to Mongolia on a 125 – amazing adventure on the Mongol Rally.

 Ride Asia – a motorcycle forum that has inspired some of my early rides in SE Asia.
-Friendly with no attitude or pay wall unlike GT Rider forum.
+Friendly with no attitude or pay wall unlike the better known GT Rider forum which should be avoided.

 Moto Bloggers